AdobeDocs/experience-manager-cloud-manager.en/help/using/build-environment-details.md

    * `mvn --batch-mode org.apache.maven.plugins:maven-clean-plugin:3.1.0:clean -Dmaven.clean.failOnError=false`
    * `mvn --batch-mode org.jacoco:jacoco-maven-plugin:prepare-agent package`

-* Maven is configured at a system level with a settings.xml file which automatically includes the public Adobe **Artifact** repository.
+* Maven is configured at a system level with a settings.xml file which automatically includes the public Adobe **Artifact** repository using a profile named `adobe-public`.
    Refer to [Adobe Public Maven Repository](https://repo.adobe.com/) for more details.

 >[!NOTE]